SjoerdV/SjoerdV.github.io/_posts/2023-01-01-post-adding-key-phrases-to-jekyll-blog-posts-_-the-offline-edition.md

 I use VSCode as an authoring tool for these posts.
 The cool thing about VSCode is that you can make it exactly fit your specific workflow by using the built-in 'Tasks' and 'Keyboard Shortcut' functions.

-The repository with the folder `add_keyphrases_to_jekyll_blog_post` contains the `tasks.json` and `keybindings.json` files that will allow you to execute the Task (ie. executing the python script) using a Keyboard Shortcut.
+The repository with the folder `add_keyphrases_to_jekyll_blog_post` has an `nlp.json` file that contains the configuration for the main NLP tools.
+Furthermore the `tasks.json` and `keybindings.json` files will allow you to execute the Task (ie. executing the python script) using a Keyboard Shortcut in VSCode.
 In this case I have configured the CTRL+SHIFT+F10 key combination.
 First copy and paste the text of the keybinding JSON bit into your own 'User' key bindings JSON file.
 Then you will need to have a post active in the VSCode editor when using the key combination.

 ## Taste the NLP magic sauce

-The python script that is launched, `add_keyphrases_to_jekyll_blog_post.py`, employs state-of-the-art, offline, NLP python packages like [KeyBERT, using the default model][2] called 'all-MiniLM-L6-v2', which is being fed by a 'vectorizer' using an user-defined [Spacy language model for KeyphraseVectorizers][3] and the number of key phrases it should deliver.
+The python script that is launched, `add_keyphrases_to_jekyll_blog_post.py`, employs state-of-the-art, offline, NLP python packages like [KeyBERT, using the default model][2] called 'all-MiniLM-L6-v2', which is being fed by a 'vectorizer' using a [Spacy language model for KeyphraseVectorizers][3].
+This and the number of key phrases it should deliver are configured in the `nlp.json` file.
 That all sounds pretty technical, but it just means that in a few lines of python code, you can feed the text content of your blog to a NLP model and the output will be a user-defined number of key phrases representing your post.
 Included in the mix is the application of a specific HTML scraping library called 'Beautiful Soup', which is excellent for scraping and tidying up textual input.